ArthurClemens/mithril-infinite/packages/mithril-infinite/README.md

 ### Server requests

 In most real world situations an API server will provide the data.
-Instead of passing file URLs with `pageUrl`, we create a custom request function passed to `pageData`:
+So while passing file URLs with `pageUrl` is a handy shortcut, we preferably use data reqeusts.
+For that we create a custom request function passed to `pageData`:

 ~~~javascript
 import infinite from "mithril-infinite";